bedrocksystems/BRiCk/doc/sphinx/pointers.rst

 For instance, in the following snippet `px1` and `py` are always different pointers, even when they have the same address.
-In particular, since `px1` is created from a pointer to `x`, it cannot be used to read or write to `y`; this is similar to the restriction we showed in :ref:`undefined_behavior`.
+In particular, since `px1` is created from a pointer to `x`, it cannot be used to read or write to `y`; this is similar to the restriction we show in :ref:`undefined_behavior`.

 .. code-block:: cpp